-- Scrum: A type of agile methodology, Scrum skips the documentation and specifications and divides the developing process into sprints.
+- Scrum: A type of agile methodology, Scrum skips the documentation and specifications stage and divides the developing process into sprints.
 The development team has more freedom to decide how to deliver the final product with minimum input from the team manager.

 - Extreme Programming: This methodology’s best practices include continuous testing and planning, customer input and smaller, gradual releases.

-How To Streamline Your Website Planning Process
+25 Tools To Streamline Your Website Development Process